byzer-org/byzer-doc/byzer-lang/en-us/installation/containerized_deployment/sandbox-standalone.md

 byzer/byzer-sandbox:2.4.3-2.2.0-SNAPSHOT
 ```

-> Note: if pulling image times out when running container, you only need to run a Sandbox image.
+> Note: if pulling image request times out when yo start the container, you only need to run one Sandbox image.

-### Experience Byzer's functions
+### Byzer test drive

-In the browser, click to [Login](http://localhost:9002), and enter your user name and password in the user registration page.
-In the next page, click Create a New Notebook - >Create to enter the Notebook interface and enter the code as shown below.
+[Login](http://localhost:9002) with the browser.
+Enter your user name and password to register.
+Then click **Create a New Notebook - >Create** to enter the Notebook interface and paste the followings codes:

-#### Process JSON data by using Python and Ray
+#### Process JSON data with Python and Ray

-Please execute the code:
+Please run the code below:

 ```sql
 -- Build test data